orgvue2/gizmocookbook/chapter2/aggregators.md

 You want to calculate average “Performance ranking” of a manager’s direct reports.

 ### Solution
-Specify the collection and add an aggregator ‘avg’.
+Specify the collection and add an aggregator `avg`.

 ```
 node.c.performanceranking.avg